Tesla CEO Musk Meets China's Number Two Official In Beijing

-Beijing: Tech billionaire and Tesla CEO Elon Musk met in Beijing on Sunday with China's number two official, Premier Li Qiang, who promised the country would "always" be open to foreign firms.
+(MENAFN- Khaleej Times) Tech billionaire and Tesla CEO Elon Musk on Sunday met with China's number two official, Premier Li Qiang, who promised the country would "always" be open to foreign firms.

 Chinese state broadcaster CCTV said that during their meeting, Li had promised the country would do more to help foreign firms.